be-smals-thim/be-ebox-enterprise-integration-support/README.md

 ***This site is now deprecated in favor of the upcoming documentation site.
-The new Documentation site is under construction here https://eboxenterprise-documentation-site.vercel.app/***
+The new Documentation site is under construction here https://eboxenterprise-documentation-site.vercel.app/.

+Code examples have also a new home: https://github.com/e-Box-Enterprise-Belgium/examples
+***

 # Tools & Tricks to integrate with e-Box Enterprise